Work has begun on Perth’s Armadale Road upgrade and Wanneroo Road widening projects which will relieve congestion for motorists.

 The Armadale Road project involves upgrading a 6.9km section of the road to a dual carriageway in each direction.

-The Federal Government is providing $116 million for the project, with the Queensland Government providing $29 million.
+The Federal Government is providing $116 million for the project, with the State Government providing $29 million.

 Premier, Mark McGowan, said the upgrade to Armadale Road would help to ease congestion in the southern suburbs, improve safety and create jobs for Western Australians.